A Road Trip through Fife

 Afterwards, it’s only a 45 minute drive through the heart of Fife towards Falkland Palace.
 Upon your arrival you can explore the country residence of the Royal Stuarts, adored by Mary, Queen of Scots.
 Discover the oldest original real tennis court in Britain, and stroll around the Palace’s beautiful garden and orchard.

 Insider Tip: If Fife and Culross feel familiar, you are probably an Outlander fan!
 Both locations feature in a number of scenes filmed between late 2013 and summer 2014.
 For all you need to know about NTS filming locations —> Discovering Outlander.

 It’s time to hit the road again, this time heading towards Tentsmuir National Nature Reserve.
 You can find pine-scented forest, windswept sands and a wonderful range of wildlife at Tentsmuir.
 If you’re lucky you may see squirrels in the trees and seals basking on the shore.

 Then, drive through the town of Leuchars and into St Andrews.
 Here you can grab a bite to eat from one of over 60 restaurants and cafes.
 Insider Tip: Do not miss out on trying an ice cream from the renowned Jannetta’s Gelateria, located on South Street.
 This family-run business has been serving the people of St Andrews for over 100 years, and we can assure you that the queue is definitely worth it!

-The final stop on this road trip is Kellie Castle, where Medieval atmosphere meets Victorian style.
-The oldest parts date back to the 14th century, but the whole interior was overhauled in the late 19th-century by famous artistic family the Lorimers.
+The final stop on your journey is Kellie Castle, where Medieval atmosphere meets Victorian style.
+The oldest parts of the castle date back to the 14th century, however the interior was overhauled in the late 19th-Century by a well-known artistic family, the Lorimers.